 Yallungah Boutique Hotel

-Experience a taste of Orange’s history while staying at Yallungah, a converted family home originally built in 1896.
-Only 1.5km away from central Orange, Yallungah enables you to explore the food and shops of the city centre while retreating to the comfort of rooms or suites with jewel tones and deep bathtubs.
+Experience a taste of Orange’s history at Yallungah Boutique Hotel, spread across a converted family home originally built in 1896 and stylish modern extension.
+An easy stroll from the centre of Orange, Yallungah enables you to explore the dining scene and shops of the city centre while retreating to the comfort of rooms or suites with jewel tones and deep bathtubs.

 The Farmer's Hut At Wilga Station